 For more, see our in-depth guide to orchid plant uses and benefits.

-While these orchids are quite cute, their symbolism is very different.
+While these orchids are pretty cute, their symbolism is very different.
 Despite what you may think, they don’t bring about happiness and joy.

 Many people think that these plants symbolize evil and death.
-However, plenty of people also have kept them in their homes without any ill effects!
+However, plenty of people have kept them in their homes without ill effects!

-Since these flowers are quite rare and difficult to care for, they also symbolize perseverance and strength.
+Since these flowers are pretty rare and difficult to care for, they also symbolize perseverance and strength.

 How to Grow and Care for Monkey Face Orchids at Home